-- 58. We have no intention of terminating our participation in the Government of Guam Retirement plans or taking any other action that could result in an effective termination or reportable event for any of the plans.
-We are not aware of any occurrences that could result in the termination of any of our pension plans to which we contribute. - 59.
-We believe that the actuarial assumptions and methods used to measure postretirement liabilities and costs for financial accounting purposes are appropriate in the circumstances.
-These amounts have been appropriately recognized and displayed as assets, liabilities and, where applicable, net position and changes in net position in the financial statements in accordance with GASB 68. - 60.
-We confirm that the Authority did not enter into related-party transactions during and as of September 30, 2015. - 61.
-The Authority has obligated, expended, received, and used public funds of the Government of Guam and Federal Government in accordance with the purpose for which such funds have been appropriated or otherwise authorized by Guam or federal law.
-Such obligation, expenditure, receipt, or use of public funds was in accordance with any limitations, conditions, or mandatory directions imposed by Guam or federal law - 62.
+- 58. The Authority has assessed that it owes an estimated \$54,000 of merit bonuses to inactive and retired employees as required by Public Law 21-59 as of September 30, 2016. - 59.
+The Authority omitted the Schedule of Funding Progress and Actuarial Accrued Liability Post Employment Benefits Other Than Pensions that accounting principles generally accepted in the United States of America require to be presented to supplement the financial statements.
+Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the financial statements in an appropriate operational, economic or historical context.
+The financial statements are not materially affected by this missing information. - 60.
+We confirm that the Authority did not enter into related-party transactions during and as of September 30, 2016. - 61.
+The Authority has obligated, expended, received, and used public funds of the Government of Guam and Federal Government in accordance with the purpose for which such funds have been appropriated or otherwise authorized by local, state, or federal law.
+Such obligation, expenditure, receipt, or use of public funds was in accordance with any limitations, conditions, or mandatory directions imposed by local, state, or federal law. - 62.
 Money or similar assets handled by the Authority on behalf of the Government of Guam or Federal Government have been properly and legally administered, and the accounting and record keeping related thereto is proper, accurate, and in accordance with law. - 63.
-No events have occurred after September 30, 2015, but before January 29, 2016, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements.
+No evidence of fraud, possible irregularities, or dishonesty in fiscal operations of programs administered by the Authority has been discovered. - 64.
+Other than those described in Note 11 to the financial statements, no events have occurred after September 30, 2016, but before February 13, 2017, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements.

-Joanne M.S.
-Brown, General Manager
+Joanne M.S.(Brown, General Manager